alertbox/todomvc-cucumber-protractor/README.md

 - A simple Gherkin example of e2e testing
 - Uses features, steps, and page objects
-- Uses CucumberJS + Protractor framework
+- Uses `cucumberjs` and `protractor` frameworks
 - Uses ptor plugins to wire `chai-as-promised` and `browser` configurations
-- Uses ESLint with recommended rules to enforce consistent code style
+- Uses `eslint` with recommended rules to enforce consistent code style
 - Uses `yarn` scripts for common operations

 ## Table of Content